interior-castle/nicomachean-ethics/book-1.md

 ## Chapter 3

 Caution as to the limits of this subject: it won't be as precise or certain as other sciences.
 We should only expect the precision it can yield, which will be "roughly and in outline."
-In particular, young men should take caution as this subject matter, which seems to be out of their reach.
+In particular, young men should take caution in studying ethics, as this subject matter seems to be out of their reach in a sense.
 This is both because political knowledge and/or ethics requires much experience and practice if one is to become a good judge of it and because the young are prone to the passions in ways that cloud their judgment.

 ## Chapter 4